igorpereirabr1/Colaboratory/README.md

-# Colaboratory Notebooks with diverse implementations of Data Science and Machine Learning contents.
+# Colaboratory Notebooks

-## Pack of implementations of Data Science and Machine Learning algorithms and analysis.
+### Pack of implementations of Data Science and Machine Learning algorithms and analysis.